 Diet and Nutrition

-As a larger, active breed, they may require more water than the average dog, and may also prefer a higher-protein diet.
+The Presa Canario will perform well with any high-quality diet, whether their food is commercially prepared or cooked at home (with guidance from a veterinarian).
+As a larger, active breed, they may require more water than the average dog, and may also prefer higher-protein food.

 More Dog Breeds and Further Research